girlscript/winter-of-contributing/C_CPP/Fundamentals/Input & Output Operations/Input_Output_Operations_in_C.md

 ## C Format Specifier
 Format specifiers can be defined as the operators which are used in association with **printf()** function for printing the data that  is  referred  by  any  object  or  any variable.
-Format specifiers start with a percentage **% operator** and followed by a **special character** for identifying the type of data.
+Format specifiers begin with a percentage **% operator** followed by a **special character** for identifying the type of data.

 #### NOTE: When  a value  is stored  in  a  particular variable, then you cannot print the value stored  in  the  variable  straightforwardly without using the format specifiers.
-You can retrieve the data that are stored in the variables and can print them onto the console screen by implementing these format specifiers in a printf() function.

 **_Mostly used format specifiers in C:_**
 - **%d** Integer Format specifier